Harvest Safety: 8 Ways to Reduce Risks on the Farm

 Make sure there is supervision for children during this busy time.

 Stay safe this harvest.
 You are someone's child, parent, or grandparent.
-No job is so important and so urgent it can’t be done safely.
+Nothing is more important than your safety and workers' safety during harvest.

-Copyright © 2014 - 2022 Farmer's Business Network, Inc. All rights Reserved.
-The sprout logo, “Farmers Business Network”, “FBN”, "Farmers First" and “FBN Direct” are trademarks or registered trademarks of Farmer's Business Network, Inc.
+© 2014 - 2023 Farmer's Business Network, Inc. All rights Reserved.
+The sprout logo, “Farmers Business Network” and “FBN” are trademarks, registered trademarks or service marks of Farmer's Business Network, Inc.